 Easy Cheese Borek

-1 (16-to-17.3 oz) package puff pastry (contains 2 sheets, folded into thirds or rolled--depending on brand)
+- 1 (16-to-17.3 oz) package puff pastry (contains 2 sheets, folded into thirds or rolled–depending on brand)

-1 tablespoon finely chopped parsley (optional)
+- 1 tablespoon finely chopped parsley optional

-1 egg, beaten
+- 1 egg beaten

-Preheat the oven to 400 degrees F. Line 2 baking sheets with parchment paper.
+- Preheat the oven to 400 degrees F. Line 2 baking sheets with parchment paper.

-If using parsley, mix it into the feta cheese.
-Place a heaping tablespoon of feta cheese into the center of each square, packing it together (use a bit less for mini boreks).
+- If using parsley, mix it into the feta cheese.
+Place a heaping tablespoon of feta cheese into the center of each square, packing it together (use a bit less for the smaller boreks).
 Fold the squares into either triangles or rectangles depending on your preference.
 Press the edges together with your fingers and then the tines of a fork to seal them well (they should seal easily, but if they do not, feel free to brush egg wash along the edge before pressing the dough together).

-Place the boreks on the parchment-lined baking sheets and brush the tops with the beaten egg.
+- Place the boreks on the parchment-lined baking sheets and brush the tops with the beaten egg.
 Bake for about 18 to 20 minutes, switching the pans from top to bottom halfway through, until the tops are golden brown.
 Allow the boreks to cool slightly and serve either warm or at room temperature.
 The boreks are freshest served the day they are baked, but if necessary store leftovers in a sealed container at room temperature.

-**To make meat borek, replace the cheese with an equal amount of gheyma.
+- To make meat borek, replace the cheese with an equal amount of gheyma.
 If making both types at once, fold one into triangles and the other into rectangles to differentiate.